Charles Brown (offensive lineman)

-Charles Rashad Jamaal Brown (born April 10, 1987) is a former American football offensive tackle in the National Football League (NFL) for the New Orleans Saints, New York Giants and Dallas Cowboys.
-He played college football at USC.
+Charles Rashad Jamaal Brown (born April 10, 1987) is an American former professional football player who was an offensive tackle who played in the National Football League (NFL) for the New Orleans Saints, New York Giants and Dallas Cowboys.
+He played college football for the USC Trojans.

-Early years
+Early life

 Brown attended Diamond Ranch High School in Pomona, California, where he was two-way tackle and tight end.
 As a sophomore, he received All-league honors.
 As a junior, he received second-team All-league honors.

 As a senior, he tallied 15 receptions for 250 yards, 2 touchdowns, over 70 tackles and 10 sacks.
 He earned second-team Cal-Hi Sports All-State, All-CIF Division VIII, Los Angeles Times All-San Gabriel Valley Lineman of the Year, Super Prep All-Farwest, Prep Star All-West, Long Beach Press-Telegram Best of the Rest and Tacoma News Tribune Western 100 honors.

 Regarded as a three-star recruit by Rivals.com, Brown was listed as the No. 23 offensive tackle prospect in the nation.
 Meanwhile, Scout.com considered him a tight end prospect and gave him a four-star rating, placing him 10th on their tight end ranking.
 Brown chose USC over Oregon and UCLA.